michaelgiba/plomp/README.md

 # Example Usage

-For a richer example look at the example project which simulates the game surivivor at https://michaelgiba.github.io/survivor/static/plomp.html with the repo here https://github.com/michaelgiba/survivor
+For a detailed example look I have a sample project which simulates the game survivor which uses `plomp`, the rendered progress can be seen here **[https://michaelgiba.github.io/survivor/static/plomp.html](https://michaelgiba.github.io/survivor/static/plomp.html)** with the repo here [https://github.com/michaelgiba/survivor](https://github.com/michaelgiba/survivor)

 A simpler example below: